Spartanburg County assistance programs.

 Assistance for tenants and the homeless is also available using state funds.
 The goal is to both stop evictions and to place people into a permanent home.
 Partners of this service include the Housing and Urban Development, local lawyers as well as local community action agencies.
 Click here Spartanburg eviction and rehousing programs.

 Free or discounted clothes are available in the upstate South Carolina and Spartanburg region.
-Some locations may also have perishable items or household goods.
+Some locations may also have perishable items or household goods, furniture, or school supplies or uniforms for students.
 Vouchers may be provided to families so they can shop for needed items at no cost to them and others can buy their items at a thrift store.
-Click here.
+Click here free clothes and school supplies in Spartanburg and Greenville area.

 Piedmont Care – Services for HIV/AIDs patients and their families in Spartanburg.
 Resources include limited help for prescriptions, rent and mortgage payments as well as utilities assistance for HIV clients.
 Other services include advice and resources for prevention, education, intervention, seminars, and referral for support, government health care and outreach services.
 101 N Pine St, Suite 200, Spartanburg, SC 29302, phone 582-7773

 Energy bills, including summer cooling expenses - Every year about ten non-profit agencies in Spartanburg SC receive cash grants for paying their utility bills.
 Some of the cash is provided as part of LIHEAP, and other money is paid out to people faced with a crisis situation.
 Funding is limited, and goes quickly, so do not hesitate to apply.
-More details.
+More details on utility bill help in Spartanburg.

 Cliffs Residents Outreach – The non-profit agency provides a number of services.
 They include clothing, medical support, electric bill assistance, dental care, and more.
 The primary goal of Cliffs Residents Outreach (CRO) is to empower school aged children to learn by providing solutions to obstacles that impede education.
 Services offered to children in schools near the Cliffs Communities, currently Tigerville, Holly Springs Elementary Schools, Heritage, and Slater-Marietta.
 1708 Hwy.
 11, Ste.
 E, Landrum, SCSouth Carolina 29356-9204, (864) 895-5392